GoogleContainerTools/skaffold/docs-v2/content/en/docs/custom-actions.md

 ### Fail strategy

-A Custom Action will be run with a `fail-fast` strategy, which means, if one container associated with the action fails, Skaffold will stop the containers that are still running, and will return a status code `1`:
+A Custom Action will be run with a `fail-fast` strategy, which means, if one container associated with the action fails, Skaffold will stop any running container, and will return a status code `1`:

 The following `skaffold.yaml` config: